Expats in Shanghai: A Guide to Living in Shanghai

 13.Food and Dining Guide in Shanghai - Best Restaurants for Expats in Shanghai

 For those who love food, Shanghai is a food paradise.
-The variety of dining out in Shanghai is mind-boggling, with cuisines from all over the world and a variety of traditional Chinese dishes.
+The variety of dining out in Shanghai is mind-boggling, with cuisines from all over the world and a variety of traditional Shanghai dishes.

 If you don't like eating out, you can choose your favorite restaurant for home delivery.
 If you enjoy cooking for yourself, this city offers a wide range of choices, including large supermarkets, small meat and vegetable markets, imported goods, fresh baked bread, and more.